 Note that p is unary, which means that we must pass matching unary functions as arguments.
-This convention is inconvenient unless we add a new linguistic mechanism called lambda-notation to our language.
+This convention is inconvenient in the absence of a new linguistic mechanism called lambda-notation which is introduced in Lecture 9.
 This mechanism is available in the "Intermediate student with lambda" language.
-Wait until next lecture.